Raymond Desfossés: Trials and imprisonment

 Desfossés was arrested and detained while driving on Autoroute 40 near Louiseville on 24 March 1992 after U.S. authorities requested his extradition on several charges, including the murder of David Singer and the attempted murder of Michael Foti.
 He was held at the Parthenais Detention Centre in Montreal while challenging his extradition to Florida, which was approved in September 1997 after the Supreme Court of Canada refused to hear his appeal.
 On 29 May 1998, Desfossés pleaded no contest to the charge of non-premeditated murder and was sentenced to twelve years in prison.
 His lawyer John Howes explained that Desfossés "took this deal because he wanted to be home in Canada on time for his 30th wedding anniversary next summer".
 Howes estimated that Desfossés would be paroled within fourteen months because he had already spent seven years in custody while fighting his extradition.
 In November 1998, the Royal Canadian Mounted Police (RCMP) accused Desfossés, Roger Forgues, Pierre "Panache" Tremblay, and four others of importing 210 kilograms of cocaine into Quebec in early 1987.
-The Canadian government decided against perusing the extradition of Desfossés, the alleged leader of the drug ring, however.
+The Canadian government decided against pursuing the extradition of Desfossés, the alleged leader of the drug ring, however.
 He was transferred to a Canadian penitentiary before being released on parole in early 2000.

 Desfossés aligned himself with the Rock Machine during the final years of the Quebec Biker War, and he put a $250,000 murder contract on the head of Hells Angels leader Maurice "Mom" Boucher in the summer of 2000.
 Gérald Gallant planned a hit on Boucher but the plan was called off due to the intense police surveillance Boucher was under at the time.
 According to Sylvain Boulanger, a member of the Hells Angels' Sherbrooke chapter who became a cooperating witness for the Crown, the Angels in turn offered $100,000 to anyone willing to kill Desfossés.
 Desfossés also ordered the killing of Hells Angels associate and loanshark Robert "Bob" Savard, who was shot dead by Gallant at a restaurant in Montréal-Nord on 7 July 2000.
 Another loanshark, former Quebec Nordiques hockey player Norm Descôteaux, and a waitress, Hélène Brunet, were also wounded during the shooting after Descôteaux used Brunet as a human shield.
 On 30 May 2001, Gallant killed bar manager Yvon Daigneault and wounded Michel Paquette in a case of mistaken identity in Sainte-Adèle.
 Gallant's intended target was Claude Faber, a former associate of the West End Gang who owed $250,000 to Desfossés.
 Desfossés supplied Gallant with the wrong licence plate number while providing instructions for the hit, however.